bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;Do you want to talk about it?&rdquo; Tess asked.
 At some point she had left to get a platter of bread cheese, and some water.

 Veronica was feeling more relaxed than she had ever felt.
-She wondered if she was on some sort of dru, but even that didn&rsquo;t matter now.
+She wondered if she was on some sort of drug, but even that didn&rsquo;t matter now.
 The bread was the best bread she had ever tasted.

 &ldquo;I think the King of Camelot is a mad king,&rdquo; Veronica whispered.

 &ldquo;Are you *just now* discovering this?&rdquo; Tess giggled, squeezing Veronica&rsquo;s hand, interlacing their fingers once more.